 Developments Influencing Networking Concepts

-• Expansion of Wi-Fi 6 and Wi-Fi 6E usage
+• Expansion of Wi-Fi 6 and Wi-Fi 6E for faster connectivity

 • Increased focus on zero trust network architecture